kantord/headson/README.md

 - Multiple inputs:
   - With newlines enabled, file sections are rendered with human‑readable headers.
 In compact/single‑line modes, headers are omitted.
 - In `--format auto`, each file uses its own best format: JSON family for `.json`, YAML for `.yaml`/`.yml`.
-  - Unknown extensions are treated as Indent-structured text by default: files are mapped into a nested tree based only on indentation (no code parsing) and rendered as raw text with indentation reconstructed from nesting.
-Use `-i text` to force raw lines (original indentation preserved).
+  - Unknown extensions are rendered as indent-structured text by default: files are mapped into a nested tree based only on indentation (no code parsing) and rendered as raw text with indentation reconstructed from nesting.
   - `--global-bytes` may truncate or omit entire files to respect the total budget.
   - The tool finds the largest preview that fits the budget; even if extremely tight, you still get a minimal, valid preview.
   - Directories and binary files are ignored; a notice is printed to stderr for each.
 Stdin reads the stream as‑is.